Brightcoders-Bootcamps/today-i-learned-Loored/README.md

    - TODO comments
    - Comments inside public API's (javadoc)

-We can say that an incorrect comment are these ones that still after reading it, you cannot understand them or even there are holes in the explanation, redundant comments, etc.
+We can say that an incorrect comment are these ones that still after reading it, you cannot understand them or even there are holes on the explanation, redundant comments, etc.

 ## Week 1

 ### Mon 27, July 2020 {Clean Code}

 5. When it comes about the format of the several files we might have all in our project, these files should not exceed 200 lines (average) and 500 lines as a maximum limit.

    - Classes should have a descriptive title
    - We can partially understand the class with the top methods without having to know details.